kitnil/awesome/README.md

 - [kiwibnc](https://github.com/kiwiirc/kiwibnc) -
 - [ViewImage](https://github.com/bijij/ViewImage) - Extension to re-implement the "View Image" and "Search by image" buttons into google images.
 - [wdio](https://github.com/blueimp/wdio) - Docker setup for WebdriverIO with automatic screenshots, image diffing and screen recording support for containerized versions of Chrome and Firefox, Mobile Safari and Mobile Chrome via Appium, Safari on MacOS as well as Edge, Edge Legacy and Internet Explorer on Windows 10.
-- [savescreenshot](https://github.com/M-Reimer/savescreenshot) - Firefox "Save Screenshot" Addon.
+- [savescreenshot](https://github.com/M-Reimer/savescreenshot) - Save Screenshot Add-on for Firefox.
 Simple website screenshot maker for Firefox.
 - [tabler-icons](https://github.com/tabler/tabler-icons) - A set of over 950 free MIT-licensed high-quality SVG icons for you to use in your web projects.
 - [ymlx](https://github.com/matthewadams/ymlx) - Command-line YAML processor
 - [eat](https://github.com/antonmedv/eat) - Eat everything 🧀